 According to Connecticut General Assembly, criminal charges may be brought against the owner or operator of an overweight vehicle if the weight of the vehicle is the proximate cause of a motor vehicle accident that results in death.

-To recap the issues surrounding GVWR:
+To recap the issues and most important information surrounding GVWR:

 - GVWR never changes.